quintel/documentation/README.markdown

 #### Start-year and end-year

-At every moment in time, the ETM contains information about **two** scenarios:
+At any time, the ETM contains information about **two** scenarios:

-* The start-scenario: this scenario is fixed and is used to calculate how much your choices for the future affect things like CO2 emissions.
+* The **start-scenario**: this scenario is fixed and is used to calculate how much your choices for the future affect things like CO2 emissions.
-* The future scenario: this scenario starts identical to the start-scenario but will reflect the changes you make in the ETM.
-The philosophy of the ETM is: if you don't change anything, the situation will stay the same.
+* The **future scenario**: this scenario is initially identical to the start-scenario but will reflect the changes you make in the ETM.
+The philosophy of the ETM is: if you don't change anything, the future will be equal to the present.

 ## <a name="contr_doc"></a>Documentation for contributers